NiCE CXone Transcription

 -

 Post-call transcription: Provides a complete transcript at the end of an interaction.
-Interaction Analytics uses this mode.
-No setup is required to enable post-call transcription and vocabulary customization are not supported.
-This feature is part of a Controlled Release program.
-Contact your Account Representative if you're interested in knowing more.
+Interaction Analytics (CXone) uses this mode.
+No transcription-specific setup is required to enable post-call transcription and it also supports vocabulary customizations.

 Both modes of Transcription provide the following benefits: